chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ### Asset Types

-There are four types of assets: Companions, paths, and combat talents.
+There are three types of assets: Companions, and paths.
 You can mix-and-match assets as you like—whatever fits your vision for your character and their experiences and goals.

 #### Companions